G6EJD/ESP8266-Remote-Message-Board/README.md

 Connect to the ESP8266 web-server, enter your message and it is displayed in a scrolling banner on the attached LED Matrix display.

 Display type: MAX7219 4 serial connected 8x8 LED matrix units

+NOTE: The LED matrix displays come in many different formats, so you may need to rotate your displays differently to mine!
+The code has provision for that.